 \subsection{Example}

-For our example analysis presented in Figure \ref{fig:example}, we computed our Jensen-Shannon divergence based metric for each pair of layers from all three networks and also compared to the pixel values of the preprocessed images.
+For the example analysis presented in Figure \ref{fig:example}, I computed the Jensen-Shannon divergence based metric for each pair of layers from all three networks and also compared to the pixel values of the preprocessed images.
 AlexNet and ResNet-18 use the same preprocessing, but the vision transformer uses a slightly different one, which causes two rows of divergences for the inputs.

-To create the MDS embedding we used sci-kit learn \cite{pedregosa_scikit-learn_2011} with the square root of the Jensen-Shannon Divergence as a precomputed distance metric.
+To create the MDS embedding, I used sci-kit learn \citep{pedregosa_scikit-learn_2011} with the square root of the Jensen-Shannon Divergence as a precomputed distance metric.